This article covers the current UK health and safety laws in detail and how we got here. Specially we cover;

 3. Enforcement of Health and Safety

-The enforcement of health and safety depends upon the main activity undertaken at a place of work.
+In UK Health and Safety law enforcement depends upon the main activity undertaken at a place of work.

-The HSE typically enforces at higher risk workplaces such as construction sites and factories.
+The Health & Safety Executive typically enforces at higher risk workplaces such as construction sites and factories.

 The Office of Rail and Road (ORR) enforces on the railways.